Workforce Housing Program

 State leaders, as well as individual cities and counties have also recognized a serious shortage of workforce housing for those that have been termed the “missing middle”, individuals and families that earn too much to qualify for traditional affordable housing, but not enough to afford market rate rents in the communities where they work.
 Workforce housing (sometimes referred to as middle-income or moderate-income housing) is housing for individuals and families typically earning between 60% and 120% AMI.
 Unfortunately, workforce housing for the “missing middle” is not eligible for tax credits, private activity bonds or most other federal, state or local government subsidies.

-CSCDA CIA operates the largest workforce housing program in California and has acquired and converted more than 4,000 units for eligible tenants.
+CSCDA CIA operates the largest workforce housing program in California and has acquired and converted more than 7,700 units for low- and middle-income tenants.

 FOR INTERESTED TENANTS, A LIST OF PARTICIPATING PROPERTIES ARE LOCATED UNDER CIA PROJECTS.
 PLEASE CONTACT THE PROPERTY MANAGER FOR LEASING INFORMATION